ohadcohen1111/Evil-Twin-Attack/README.md

 **Set up**

-First we need to save the website, please write in terminal
+First, we need to move the website files to the local webserver:

 `sudo su`
 `thunar`

-It's will open a folder, Enter the folder "System operation" then Enter the  var/www/html, delete all the files in there.
+It's will open a folder, Enter the folder "System operation", then Enter the  var/www/html, delete all the files in there.
-Move the file index.html, password.txt, facebook.svg to this folder.
+Move the files index.html, password.txt, facebook.svg to this folder.

 **Usage**